ilios/user-guide/courses-and-sessions/sessions/README.md

 ![session - lower](../../images/sessions_main_page/session_lower.png)

-### Overview

-The screen shot below shows the Courses and Sessions screen with the list of associated Sessions for a course.

 ## Session List

+The section below shows the Courses and Sessions screen with the list of associated Sessions (Session List) for a course.

 ![session list](../../images/sessions_main_page/session_list1.png)